WMGC-FM: HD Radio

 Previously, the HD2 channel broadcast ESPN Radio programming, as well as "80's on 105.1 HD2" for 6 months after main station's switch to a sports/talk format.
 The 80's format was a carryover from the WMGC-FM's AC format and had been in place since early 2012 when WMGC-FM rebranded as "Soft Rock 105.1."
 Prior to that, WMGC's HD2 feed was known as "More Magic Radio" and featured a format of Soft AC hits, ballads, and pop standards.
 This was launched in August 2005.

 During the holiday season, when Christmas music would take over the main channel, the HD2 channel would assume the normal WMGC-FM format.
-It briefly continued with Christmas music after the main station switched back to its normal AC format after December 25.
+It briefly continued with Christmas music after the main station would switch back to its normal AC format after December 25.